snowplow-archive/symfony2-paypal-ipn/README.md

 ## Overview

 [symfony2-paypal-ipn](https://github.com/orderly/symfony2-paypal-ipn) is a Symfony2 bundle for working with the PayPal IPN (Instant Payment Notification) service.
-The bundle acts as a listener for the PayPal IPN service and logs the incoming orders to your database using Doctrine. symfony2-paypal-ipn will be available on Packagist soon.
+The bundle acts as a listener for the PayPal IPN service and logs the incoming orders to your database using Doctrine. symfony2-paypal-ipn is available on [Packagist] [packagist] and [KnpBundles] [knpbundles] as well as on GitHub.

 ## Description